abejgonzalez/zsim-smt/README.md

 ### Building ZSIM

-We've consolidated the configuration and build process into one command:
+We've consolidated the configuration and build process into one command.

 ```
 source configure.sh && make